-Other conditions are Developmental Disorders: Adult ADHD and Asperger’s Syndrome (Autism Spectrum Disorder) seem to be becoming ever more prevalent.
-Eating Disorders (Anorexia Nervosa and Bulimia) are debilitating diseases related to self-image, compensating for the loss of control, and in some ways a type of addiction.
-Gender dysphoria is receiving better recognition and acceptance in today’s society.
-Somatic Symptom Disorder (Irritable bowel disease, hypertension, chronic headaches, etc.) are often physical manifestations of psychological stress and need to be treated as such.
+Other conditions include: Developmental Disorders: Adult ADHD and Asperger’s Syndrome (Autism Spectrum Disorder) seem to be becoming ever more prevalent; Eating Disorders (Anorexia Nervosa and Bulimia) are debilitating diseases related to self-image, compensating for the loss of control, and in some ways a type of addiction; Gender dysphoria is receiving better recognition and acceptance in today’s society; and Somatic Symptom Disorder (Irritable bowel disease, hypertension, chronic headaches, etc.) are often physical manifestations of psychological stress and need to be treated as such.

 Unfortunately, we cannot treat children (12 or under), and although we do treat adolescents, we ask that minors under 15 years of age be accompanied by a parent/guardian when they come in.